 Remember all of those other births happening on our floor?
 Yeah, well, let’s just say I had to wait on the doctor for quite some time as the nurses (and Tyler) helped me breathe – and NOT push – until the doctor arrived.
 When your body is ready to push, it’s ready to push, so this stretch of time was TOUGH.
 After about ten minutes, the doctor arrived and announced he had blonde hair.
 WAIT, WHAT?!
 The baby is THERE and she can see his HAIR.
 What the what….?!
 (Sorry, is that TMI?
 We laugh about it now.
 Tyler looked like he had seen a ghost when she said it lol)

 It was finally time to push!!
 I pushed through three contractions (about three minutes total) and the doctor told us that if I could push like that again in the next contraction, I could have the baby right then.
 I had to let go of Tyler’s hand but when I looked back at him, I could see the excitement in his eyes that we were FINALLY about to get our boy. *I’m not crying, you’re crying*.
 After the next push, we had our *tiny* dude at 1:14am (January 28th).

-The next few minutes were a whirlwind of happiness and love as we formerly met Knox – our sweet, early surprise.
+The next few minutes were a whirlwind of happiness and love as we "officially" met Knox – our sweet, early surprise.
 I should have known he’d make his entrance interesting (and super fast) after spending nine months carrying around a wild child!
 So, there you have it, easily the best (most shocking!) day of our lives.
 I’m happy to share any information or talk more about our experience for anyone on the fence about a natural delivery.
 You CAN do it!